Macarthur Minerals (CVE:MMS) Trading Down 14.3% – Should You Sell?

-Macarthur Minerals Limited (CVE:MMS – Get Free Report) shares dropped 14.3% on Saturday .
+Macarthur Minerals Limited (CVE:MMS – Get Free Report) fell 14.3% during trading on Saturday .
 The stock traded as low as C$0.03 and last traded at C$0.03.
-Approximately 144,000 shares traded hands during mid-day trading, an increase of 35% from the average daily volume of 106,896 shares.
+144,000 shares were traded during mid-day trading, an increase of 35% from the average session volume of 106,896 shares.
 The stock had previously closed at C$0.04.

 Macarthur Minerals Price Performance